Circular Staircase Classifications And Standards

 'U'-Shaped Circular Staircase

-The 'U'-shaped circular staircase is often fit into a rectangular opening similar to a landing or winder stair.
-U-shaped circular stairs require a very tight radius that must be closely adjusted to accommodate building codes for tread size.
+The 'C'-shaped circular staircase is often fit into a rectangular opening similar to a landing or winder stair.
+C-shaped circular stairs require a very tight radius that must be closely adjusted to accommodate building codes for tread size.
 Read more …The use of standard treads within the stair design will change the angle of ascent and require the use of hand carved rail fittings, which add cost to the overall design.
 Our example stair requires the use of four hand carved rail fittings while changing the rail angle from 50 degrees, to 37 degrees, then back to 50 degrees.
-Along with the J-shaped circular staircase, the U-shaped stairs are known for their artistic visual appeal instead of the smooth flow of larger stair types.
+Along with the J-shaped circular staircase, the C-shaped stairs are known for their artistic visual appeal instead of the smooth flow of larger stair types.

 Read less …